hydrate31/strava-data-viewer/README.md

 https://deno.land/manual/getting_started/installation

 ### Env Files
 The env file is extremely important.
 Without it this will not function.
+If you decide to enable oauth with USE_OPENID please be sure to appropriately fill out the other environment variables.

 ### Usage